do2blehelix/the-ml-handbook/content/handbook/statistics/1-central-tendency.md

 It is defined as the sum total of units divided by the number of units.

+Advantages

+* Mean or average  is understood universally
+* Mean is easy to calculate and refer a sequence of numbers with.

+Disadvantages

+* Mean is prone to outliers.
+Meaning:  If the range of numbers is highly favoured towards a side, then mean  can become biased. _More on that later._

+Calculation

 `Average`

 0 | 2 | 4 | 6 | 8